bobbee512/Getting-and-Cleaning-Data-Course-Project/ReadMe_Project.md

 17. extract from ordered_data only those columns that are means or standard deviations of each measurement.

-##  Include all column headings that have the labels "-mean()" or "-std()" in them.
+Include all column headings that have the labels "-mean()" or "-std()" in them only.
-##  I chose these formats because they seemed to be the same type of data.
+I chose these formats because they seemed to be the same type of data.

 STEP 17 IS NOT YET WORKING.

 18. write a table for the reduced_ordered_data and call it tidy_ordered_data.

-##  This completes the work for my first tidy data set.
-Call it tidy_ordered_data.
-##  tidy_ordered_data contains 4 categorical variables and 86 measurement variables, with
-##  7352 data rows and 1 column headings row.
+This completes the work for my first tidy data set.
+Call it tidy_ordered_data. tidy_ordered_data contains 4 categorical variables and 86 measurement variables, with 7352 data rows and 1 column headings row.

-##  For the next section, I chose to use the dplyr library to group and summarize and
-##  the data by Subject and Activity.
+For the next section, I chose to use the dplyr library to group and summarize and the data by Subject and Activity.
 I called it sum_ordered_data.
-##  The final table created by a write.table is called tidy_data.
+The final table created by a write.table is called tidy_data.

 19. create a 2nd independent tidy data set with the average of each variable for each activity and each subject.